jhs-39/COT6905_Optimization/COT6905/week_two.md

     return A

-def plot_column_space(A):
+def plot_column_space_and_nullspace(A):
     """
-    Plot the column vectors and column space of a 3x2 matrix in 3D.
+    Plot the column vectors and column space in 3D, and nullspace in 2D (if applicable).
-    Returns the LaTeX string for the matrix.
+    Returns the LaTeX string for the matrix and nullspace basis.
     """
     v1 = A[:, 0]
     v2 = A[:, 1]

     rank = np.linalg.matrix_rank(A)

+    # 3D plot for column space
     fig = plt.figure(figsize=(8, 8))
     ax = fig.add_subplot(111, projection='3d')